Skip to main content

 Why I chose SCU: I heard great things about the Computer Science program at SCU, on top of that, the location of SCU made it perfect for my intended major.
 Furthermore, I connected with other Latinx students who are/were studying either Computer Science or any other Engineering careers at SCU, so they told me about the amazing connections you are able to build with professors and all the great resources offered to students who are first generation.

-Navigate here to Watch the Video Office for Multicultural Learning
+Navigate here to Office for Multicultural Learning

 As a part of the Office of Student Life, the Office for Multicultural Learning is committed to promoting social justice, building bridges across diverse communities, and celebrating differences of students at Santa Clara University.
 In addition, we advocate for historically underrepresented populations and educate the whole person within the context of Jesuit values.